ethan-young/seccyd-wj-subtests/preregistration/README.md

 ### Q4: Hypotheses

-**H1:** We expect harshness and/or unpredictability to be associated with a lower overall within-person Woodcock Johnson (WJ) cognitive ability score (sum coded within-person intercept) .
+**H1:** We expect harshness and/or unpredictability to be associated with lower overall within-person Woodcock Johnson (WJ) cognitive ability score (sum coded within-person intercept).

-**H2:** Compared with overall WJ scores, the effect of harshness and/or unpredictability will vary; some sub-tests will show lowered performance whereas others remain ‘intact’.
+**H2:** Compared with overall WJ scores, the effect of harshness and/or unpredictability will vary; some sub-tests will show lowered performance, whereas others will remain ‘intact’ (i.e., should little if any change).

 **H3:** If any sub-tests remain intact (or enhanced), they will be tests that depend less on formal crystallized knowledge and reading ability